 Cognitive Behavioral Therapy (CBT)

 CBT helps clients understand how thoughts and feelings influence behaviors.
-It is applicable to a variety of behavioral health issues such as depressive, bipolar, anxiety, personality, eating, substance-related, and psychotic disorders.
+It is applicable to a variety of behavioral health conditions such as depression, bipolar disorder, anxiety, personality, eating, substance-related, psychotic disorders, obsessive-compulsive disorder, post-traumatic stress disorder, and more.
 It also treats a wide range of disorders including health issues; family, work and school problems.

 The therapeutic approaches of CBT differ according to clients presenting problems.
 Techniques may include: